 Your UMP health plan is a valuable benefit that includes medical and prescription drug coverage to help you stay healthy and pay for the cost of an illness or injury.
-Many preventive care services—including routine annual physical exams and certain immunizations—are covered at no cost when you see a preferred or network provider.
-For everything else, your cost for care is determined in these ways:
+When you see a network provider for covered preventive care services—including routine annual physical exams and certain immunizations—you pay $0.

-Copay: The set dollar amount you pay when receiving specific services, treatments, or supplies, such as inpatient hospitalization or emergency room visits.
+Copay is a set dollar amount you pay when receiving specific services, treatments, or supplies, such as chiropractic, acupuncture, massage therapy, inpatient hospitalization, or emergency room visits.

-To avoid unplanned costs, it’s a good idea to become familiar with the benefit limits and exclusions of your UMP health plan.
+To avoid unplanned costs, it’s a good idea to become familiar with the benefit limits and exclusions of your UMP SEBB health plan.
 A limited benefit is a benefit that is limited to a certain number of visits or a maximum dollar amount.
 The limit applies to these benefits even if the provider prescribes additional visits and even if the visits are medically necessary.
-UMP does not make exceptions to benefit limits.
 Read your plan’s certificate of coverage to learn which services have a benefit limit.

 Other benefits have additional limits related to medical necessity or pre-authorization of services.
 Read your plan’s certificate of coverage to learn more.

-Exclusions are non-covered services and refers to any service that is not covered by the plan.
+Exclusions are services that are not covered.
 Some services may be medically necessary, yet still are not covered.
-See “What the plan does not cover" and “Guidelines for drugs not covered" in your plan's certificate of coverage.
+See “What the plan does not cover" and “Prescription drugs and products UMP does not cover" in your plan's certificate of coverage.